Nominal Recursors as Epi-Recursors: Extended Technical Report: Comparing recursors

 \section{Comparing recursors}

 An advantage of viewing nominal recursors as epi-recursors is clear sight on their relative expressiveness.
 In this section, we start with a direct means of comparing epi-recursor expressiveness and instantiate it to our nominal recursors (\S\ref{subsec-compareHeadToHead}).
 Then we analyze a problematic example, semantic interpretation (\S\ref{subsec-semInt}), which suggests a gentler comparison---yielding a much flatter expressiveness hierarchy (\S\ref{subsec-moreGentle}).
-We conclude the section with a summary of our findings (\S\ref{subsec-summary}). \looseness=-1
+While the kind of relationships we establish show how a recursor can replace another, they do not imply that the converse is not true, and indeed in some cases the converse is true, making the recursors equivalent (w.r.t.\ a tighter or gentler comparison); but in two cases we also know that the converse is not true, meaning the relation there is strict (\S\ref{subsec-negResRec}). \looseness=-1